the-neutron-foundation/neutron-language/docs/source/introduction.rst

 Installation
 ------------
-To use, either install the binaries (find them `here <https://github.com/the-neutron-foundation/neutron/releases>`_), or build them yourself.
+To use, either install the binaries (find them `here <https://github.com/the-neutron-foundation/neutron/releases>`_), build them yourself, or directly run the python 3 code (slower).
 If you choose to build it yourself, you should have `Numpy <https://www.numpy.org/>`_ installed.
 Neutron uses a python 3 compiler called `Nuitka <https://nuitka.net/pages/overview.html>`_, which is faster.
 Note that running neutron with the defult python implantation (CPython) won't work, because the import system works differently.
 To compile from source, get `Nuitka <https://nuitka.net/pages/overview.html>`_.
 After that, go to the source folder (the master folder) there should be a ``neutron`` folder in the master folder, and run the Nuitka build commands.
 Here are the commands (run in order):